Skip to main menu Skip to main content Skip to footer content

 Type Design

-Fer Cozzi is an independent type designer from Argentina.
+Fer Cozzi, Co-Instructor for Type West Online Term 3, is an independent type designer from Argentina.
 She graduated from the University of Buenos Aires where she earned a postgraduate specialization in Type Design and now teaches in the school’s Master of Typeface Design program.
 Fer has participated in several typography events around the world, and her work has been selected for renowned typography exhibitions and competitions.

 Type History & Theory

-Ewan Clayton is the author of The Golden Thread, an essential book on the history of calligraphy and typography.
+Ewan Clayton, Type History Instructor for Term 1, is the author of The Golden Thread, an essential book on the history of calligraphy and typography.
 He is currently teaching at the Royal Drawing School in London and the University of Sunderland, where he co-directs the International Calligraphy Research Centre.
 In 2013 he was awarded the first Karl-Georg Hoefer prize by The Schreibwerkstatt Klingspor for his work in calligraphy and education.

-Briar Levit is an Associate Professor of Graphic Design at Portland State University.
+Briar Levit, Type History Instructor for Term 2, is a Professor of Graphic Design at Portland State University.
 She spent her early career as Art Director of Bitch magazine, and as an independent book designer.
 Her feature-length documentary, Graphic Means, established an obsession with alternative design history, leading her to co-direct The People’s Graphic Design Archive and edit the book, Baseline Shift: Previously Untold Stories of Women Throughout Graphic Design History.

 Type West Online Schedule